Contextual Safeguarding & Child Exploitation

 Child sexual exploitation is a form of child sexual abuse.
 It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
 Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology.(DfE 2017).

 Definition of Child Criminal Exploitation

-- Child Exploitation Tool 2018 Children at risk of significant harm or in need of protection must be referred to i-ART and Children’s Social Care.
-The CE Screening Tool should be submitted alongside the Multi-Agency Referral Form (MARF) to i-ART.
+Children at risk of significant harm or in need of protection MUST BE referred to i-ART so that the appropriate safeguarding processes can be initiated.
+The tool should be submitted alongside a Multi-Agency Referral Form (MARF) in these instances.

-For children who are due to be reviewed at the CE Operational Group.
-There is a new form to complete to enable the members of the Operational Group to understand what work has been completed with the child and family, what the nature and current level of risk is etc. This form must also be completed when risk is reduced to Low and there is a request to close the CSE/CCE flag on the child’s record.
+When young people are discussed at the CE Operational Panel the lead professional will be asked to complete the Review or Closure Form (below) to enable the members of the group to establish what work has been completed with the child and family and what the nature and current level of risk is considered to be.
+This form must also be completed, alongside an updated Contextual Safeguarding Assessment Tool, when risk is reduced to Low and there is a request to close the young person to the CEOG meeting and remove the Contextual Safeguarding Episode (CSE) flag on the child’s record.

 Pan-Cheshire Supporting Documents